Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Equivariant plumbing

+To prove any existence result in this paper for an $S^1$-action on a 4-dimensional almost complex manifold, we shall, in fact, construct a $\mathbb{T}^2$-action on such a manifold.
+Then, any such result for an $S^1$-action can be attained by restricting the $\mathbb{T}^2$-action to the action of the first $S^1$-factor.
+To construct this $\mathbb{T}^2$-action, we will utilize equivariant plumbing, which is the primary focus of this section.

-Let $\Gamma$ be any multigraph obtained from a 2-regular semi-free multigraph by the 4 operations in Theorem \ref{t11}.
-To prove the existence of a 4-dimensional almost complex $S^1$-manifold which is described by $\Gamma$, the key idea is the equivariant plumbing technique.
-Masuda \cite{M} used the equivariant plumbing to construct a 4-dimensional compact almost complex manifold equipped with a $\mathbb{T}^2$-action.
-We shall review and reformulate the theorem and the proof.
+Given a sequence of vectors in $\mathbb{Z}^2$ in counterclockwise order, Masuda \cite{M} used the equivariant plumbing to construct a 4-dimensional compact almost complex manifold equipped with a $\mathbb{T}^2$-action.
+We shall review and reformulate the construction and the proof.